-NOTE 13 - DELL APPRAISAL RIGHTS MATTER.
+NOTE 14 - DELL APPRAISAL RIGHTS MATTER.

-In 2016, we paid \$166.2 million to compensate certain U.S. mutual funds, trusts, separately managed accounts, and subadvised clients (collectively, "Clients") for the denial of their appraisal rights by the Delaware Chancery Court ("Court") in connection with the 2013 leveraged buyout of Dell, Inc. ("Dell").
+In 2016, we paid \$166.2 million to compensate certain U.S. mutual funds, trusts, subadvised clients, and separately managed accounts (collectively, "Clients") for the denial of their appraisal rights by the Delaware Chancery Court ("Court") in connection with the 2013 leveraged buyout of Dell, Inc. ("Dell").
+Later in 2016 and 2017, we entered into settlement agreements totaling \$150.0 million with our insurance carrier.
+These insurance proceeds were recognized in operating expenses as an offset to the charge we recognized for compensation paid to Clients in operating expenses.